randallmlough/pgxscan/README.md

 	usr,
 	addresses
 `
-// note that the "id" column is not being selected, which removes the naming conflict therefore no aliasing is necessary rows, _ := conn.Query(context.Background(), stmt, 1)
+// note that the "id" column for address is not being selected, which removes the naming conflict therefore no aliasing is necessary rows, _ := conn.Query(context.Background(), stmt, 1)

 type (